Authority gaps block good pages.

 The page has to be credible, useful, and internally connected before acquisition support makes sense.

-We review competitor backlink profiles, page quality, internal links, ranking difficulty, and current authority gaps.
+We review competitor backlink profiles, page quality, and internal links to see whether authority is really what's holding rankings back.

 Targets are selected by buyer intent, ranking potential, content quality, commercial relevance, and internal-link value.